 International Business Machines Corporation (IBM) is a technology company, headquartered in Armonk, New York, USA.
 It is the largest technology and consulting employer in the world, serving clients in 170 countries.
 The Company operates through five segments: Cognitive Solutions, Global Business Services (GBS), Technology Services & Cloud Platforms, Systems and Global Financing.

 L’Oréal has devoted itself to beauty for over 100 years.
-With its unique international portfolio of 34 diverse and complementary brands, the Group generated sales amounting to 26.02 billion euros in 2017 and employs 82,600 people worldwide.
+With its unique international portfolio of 36 diverse and complementary brands, the Group generated sales amounting to 26.9 billion euros in 2018 and employs 86,000 people worldwide.
 As the world’s leading beauty company, L’Oréal is present across all distribution networks: mass market, department stores, pharmacies and drugstores, hair salons, travel retail, branded retail and e-commerce.
-Research and innovation, and a dedicated research team of 3,885 people, are at the core of L’Oréal’s strategy, working to meet beauty aspirations all over the world.
-L’Oréal’s sustainability commitment for 2020, “Sharing Beauty With All”, sets out ambitious sustainable development objectives across the Group’s value chain.

 Orange is one of the world’s leading telecommunications operators, headquartered in Paris, France.
 The Group has a total customer base close to 263 million customers, including 202 million mobile customers and 20 million broadband internet customers in 220 countries and territories worldwide.